-Unlike other X server products that simply enlarge pixels and show blurry output, X410 accesses raw pixels in HiDPI screens.
+Unlike other X server products and projects that simply enlarge pixels and show blurry output, X410 accesses raw pixels in HiDPI screens.
 Hence if you run Linux GUI apps with their default X server settings on X410, you'll get small GUI controls and windows.
-But, since modern Linux GUI apps natively support scaling in toolkit level, you can get crisply scaled apps in X410 just by enabling that feature.
+But, since modern Linux GUI apps natively support scaling in toolkit level, you can get crisply scaled apps with X410 just by enabling that feature.

 For example, if your Linux GUI app uses GTK+ 3, you can "export GDK_SCALE=2" before launching your app and have the app scaled 200%.